tkouleris/Laravel_LibraryManagmentSystem/readme.md

 ## Learning Laravel

-The project was developed with the porpose to learn Laravel 5.8
+The project was developed with the purpose to learn Laravel 5.8

 ### Installation
 1. Run `git clone https://github.com/darkheart101/Laravel_LibraryManagmentSystem.git`